-For the past 43 years, Adele C. Smithers has devoted herself to the field of alcoholism.
+For the past 43 years, Adele C. Smithers has devoted herself to the field of alcohol use disorder.
 Recently, Mrs. Smithers received the Pioneer Award of the International Council for Caring Communities at the United Nations and the first Maude Adams Award from The Ronkonkoma Cenacle, New York, on the occasion of its 75th Anniversary.

 Many distinguished groups have recently honored Mrs. Smithers, including the Ronkonkoma Cenacle, Veritas Villa; Portledge School; the National Council on Alcoholism and Drug Dependence; the Family Services Association of Nassau County; the Palm Beach Chapter of the Children’s Home Society, Florida; the Long Island Council on Alcoholism and Drug Dependence; and the Comprehensive Alcoholism Rehabilitation Program, Inc in Florida.